Community

 We recognize that our Farmily comes together amongst the mountains, forests, and rivers of the unceded, traditional lands of the Syilx, Sinixt, and Ktunaxa Nations, and we honor that it is on this land that we are able to create the magic that is Shambhala Music Festival.
 We hope our guests will feel a connection and respect for the past and the future of the Syilx, Sinixt, and Ktunaxa peoples when they set foot on the farm.

-Indigenous Initiatives 2025
+Indigenous Grant Funding Initiatives

 Indigenous Artist Grants

-The Annual Art Grant is awarded to Indigenous visual or performance artists who wish to share their work with the Shambhala Farmily during our annual event.
+The Annual Artist Grant is awarded to Indigenous visual or performance artists who wish to share their work with the Shambhala Farmily during our annual event.
 The funding provided by this grant will help the artist gather the necessary materials needed to complete their on-site project and assist in the cost of travelling to attend Shambhala Music Festival.
 This grant will give the artist early access to the festival grounds, allowing them the appropriate time to complete their project and enjoy the farm coming to life.

-About the art grant Program
+About the Artist Grant Program

 Funding Available